Acuña, Olson power Braves to doubleheader sweep of Marlins - WHIZ News

 TRAINER’S ROOM

-Marlins: RHP Anthony Bender got the first two outs in the ninth in the second game before exiting with an undisclosed upper-body injury. … INF Jazz Chisholm Jr. (right lower back strain) continues to rehab at the club’s spring training facility in Jupiter, but has not moved into baseball activities. … OF Avisaíl García (left hamstring strain) is continuing his strengthening exercises and began a running program Friday.
+Marlins: RHP Anthony Bender got the first two outs in the ninth in the second game before exiting with forearm discomfort. … INF Jazz Chisholm Jr. (right lower back strain) continues to rehab at the club’s spring training facility in Jupiter, but has not moved into baseball activities. … OF Avisaíl García (left hamstring strain) is continuing his strengthening exercises and began a running program Friday.

 UP NEXT

-The Braves had not announced a starter for the series finale Sunday.
-The Marlins will go with LHP Braxton Garrett (2-6, 4.02).
+RHP Bryce Elder (1-3, 5.48) will start the series finale for the Braves Sunday and the Marlins will go with LHP Braxton Garrett (2-6, 4.02).

 —